 A STA that has successfully negotiated a protected block ack agreement shall obey the following rules as a block ack recipient in addition to rules specified in 10.24.7.3 to 10.24.7.6:

 The recipient STA shall respond to a BlockAckReq frame from a PBAC enabled originator with an immediate BlockAck frame.
 The Block Ack Starting Sequence Control subfield value shall be ignored for the purposes of updating the value of WinStartB.
 The Block Ack Starting Sequence Control subfield value may be utilized for the purposes of updating the value of WinStartR.
-If the Block Ack Starting Sequence Control subfield value is greater than WinEndB or less than WinStartB dot11PBACErrors shall be incremented by 1.
+If the Block Ack Starting Sequence Control subfield value is greater than WinEndB or less than WinStartB or in case of SAR block ack agreement if MPDU Start Sequence in the Block Ack Starting Sequence Control subfield value is greater than WinEndB or less than WinStartB, than dot11PBACErrors shall be incremented by 1.

-Upon receipt of a valid robust ADDBA Request frame for an established protected block ack agreement whose TID and transmitter address are the same as those of the block ack agreement, the STA shall update its WinStartR and WinStartB values based on the starting sequence number in the robust ADDBA Request frame according to the procedures outlined for reception of BlockAckReq frames in 10.24.7.3, 10.24.7.4, 10.24.7.6.1, and 10.24.7.6.3, while treating the starting sequence number as though it were the SSN of a received BlockAckReq frame.
+Upon receipt of a valid robust ADDBA Request frame for an established protected block ack agreement whose TID and transmitter address are the same as those of the block ack agreement, the STA shall update its WinStartR and WinStartB values based on the starting sequence number in the robust ADDBA Request frame according to the procedures outlined for reception of BlockAckReq frames in 10.24.7.3, 10.24.7.4, 10.24.7.6.1, and 10.24.7.6.3, while treating the starting sequence number as though it were the SSN or in case of SAR block ack agreement treating the MPDU starting sequence number as though it were the MPDU SSN of a received BlockAckReq frame.
 Values in other fields of the ADDBA Request frame shall be ignored

 Add the following section as follows 10.42 EDMG Segmentation and Reassembly (SAR)